harp-orm/timestamps/README.md

 Usage
 -----

-You must the triats to the Repo and Model classes:
+Add the triats to the Repo and Model classes:

 ```php
 use Harp\Harp\AbstractModel;